RobloxAPI/testfiles/spec/golden/model.md

 	- `rbxmx`

 ## Remarks
-The format uses the standard struct with Format, Struct, and Data fields, described [here](../README.md#user-content-common).
+The format uses the standard struct with Format, Output, and Data fields, described [here](../README.md#user-content-common).
 The type of the Data field is a [Root][Root] struct.